MIDSUMMER CONSERVATORY PROGRAMME

 Accommodation is provided within the St Hilda’s campus and consists of a single room with shared bathroom facilities in a block reserved for BADA.

 BADA runs a strict no alcohol policy on this programme.
 No participant, regardless of age, will be allowed to drink alcohol while attending the programme.
+Reasonable curfews are also in place to ensure that students are being responsible and fully committed to the programme.

 Facilities